uhlerlab/MORPH/README.md

-# MORPH predicts the single-cell outcome of genetic perturbations across various data modalities
+# MORPH (a modular framework for predicting responses to perturbational changes)

 Code for paper: MORPH predicts the single-cell outcome of genetic perturbations across various data modalities